 It’s kids like her who Target is helping now, because in spite of my daughter’s promise to keep wearing those shoes, and in spite of having a feminist mom, she was “choosing” “gender appropriate” footwear by kindergarten.

 In May, I went on Fox News to support Amazon’s similar decision to drop gender categories from its toys.
 After I was intro-ed by an annoying gender police siren, I was told, as I’m so often told, that children just “pick “the toys they want.
 I’ve been repeatedly “informed” that girls are just born obsessed with how they look while boys who are denied toy weapons will bite their toast into the shapes of guns.
 That’s just how we are.
 As I told Fox News, in nicer words, we don’t have a fucking clue how we are.
 Our brains are wired up based on actions we engage in, and these connections are never made more rapidly or elaborately than when we’re little kids.
 Why wouldn’t we want to expose our children to more stories, more experiences, more colors than pink?

 Yes, it’s true!
-Tucker and I went the same boarding school, though I was expelled sophomore year.
+Tucker and I went the same boarding school in Newport, Rhode Island, St. George’s, though I was expelled sophomore year.
 Tucker, on the other hand, went on to marry the headmaster’s daughter in the school chapel.